dbos-inc/dbos-docs/docs/python/reference/contexts.md

 Send a message to the workflow identified by `destination_id`.
 Messages can optionally be associated with a topic.
-For more information, see our [workflow communication tutorial](../tutorials/workflow-communication-tutorial.md).

 **Parameters:**
 - `destination_id`: The workflow to which to send the message.